-Six Degree Flow is a yoga-based program consisting of body-weight movements chained by seamlessly transitions designed to improve flexibility, coordination, stamina and strength, as well as to reduce cortisol and burn excess body fat.
+Six Degree Flow is a yoga-based program consisting of body-weight movements chained by seamless transitions designed to improve flexibility, coordination, stamina, and strength, as well as to reduce cortisol and burn excess body fat.

 The Vinyasa-like flow sequences have a compound effect on calorie burning, making them a viable alternative to regular joint-crushing cardio and can be performed anywhere with no equipment at all.

 This program may be particularly suitable for young and older people who want a safe and gear-free workout protocol to improve agility, range of motion, endurance, and overall strength while getting lean at the same time.
 Below a detailed critique of Scott Sonnon’s bodyweight program.